Future-House/paper-qa/README.md

 #### Locally Hosted

 You can use llama.cpp to be the LLM.
-Note that you should be using relatively large models, because PaperQA requires following a lot of instructions.
+Note that you should be using relatively large models, because PaperQA2 requires following a lot of instructions.
 You won't get good performance with 7B models.

 The easiest way to get set-up is to download a [llama file](https://github.com/Mozilla-Ocho/llamafile) and execute it with `-cb -np 4 -a my-llm-model --embedding` which will enable continuous batching and embeddings.